maab528/Data-Analysis-portfolio/README.md

 My data analysis projects

 Hello! 👋
-I am an aspiring Data Analyst.
+I am an ambitious data analyst with a strong passion for exploring and learning new technologies, continuously enhancing my data analysis skills using a variety of analytical tools.

 ## Skills
 - Excel